 Molecular Systems Biology offers extensive training in modern molecular biology and education focused on systems biology (genomics, transcriptomics, proteomics, gene/protein structure-function relationships) with a special focus on practical laboratory skills and molecular interaction networks.

-In the Evolutionary Biology track focus is on deepening knowledge of evolutionary biology, ecology, genetics, and physiology, with a special focus on bioinformatic and computational methods for analyzing and interpreting evolutionary and NGS data, both modern and ancient DNA.
+In the Evolutionary Biology track, the focus is on deepening knowledge of evolutionary biology, ecology, genetics, and physiology, with a special focus on bioinformatic and computational methods for analyzing and interpreting evolutionary and NGS data, both modern and ancient DNA.

-Master´s Programme in Biosciences educates future experts for positions in academia, industry, and public sector.
-Students graduating from the programme are eligible for scientific postgraduate degree studies, and may work, among others, as:
+Master´s Programme in Biosciences educates future experts for positions in academia, industry, and the public sector.
+Students graduating from the programme are eligible for scientific postgraduate degree studies and may work, among others, as: